Gehenna: The search for the site of child sacrifice

+Ketef Hinnom burials

-There is evidence however that the southwest shoulder of this valley (Ketef Hinnom) was a burial location with numerous burial chambers that were reused by generations of families from as early as the seventh until the fifth century BCE.
-The use of this area for tombs continued into the first centuries BCE and CE.
-By 70 CE, the area was not only a burial site but also a place for cremation of the dead with the arrival of the Tenth Roman Legion, who were the only group known to practice cremation in this region.
+The southwest shoulder of this valley, at the point where the valley turns east, dubbed Ketef Hinnom (Hebrew for "Hinnom Shoulder") by archaeologist Gabriel Barkay, was a burial location with numerous burial chambers that were reused by generations of families from as early as the seventh until the fifth century BC.
+The use of this area for tombs continued into the first centuries BC and AD.
+By 70 AD, the area was not only a burial site but also a place for cremation of the dead with the arrival of the Tenth Roman Legion, who were the only group known to practice cremation in this region.

+Crusader remains

+The Crusader-period remains of a partially underground charnel vault, once part of the medieval Chapel of St Mary of Akeldama, stand on a terrace on the southern slope of the west-east section, adjacent to the modern Greek Orthodox Monastery of St Onuphrius.